Transformation

 Translation

-A translation is a movement.
-It is performed by adding a vector value to each vertex.
+A translation is performed by adding a vector value to each vertex.
 For an initial vector and a translation vector , the resulting vector is .

 #version 300 es